 Childhood apraxia of speech (CAS):

 Picky eating and feeding difficulties can stem from sensory and/or oral motor delays (muscles of the mouth are not functioning to properly chew and swallow food adequately).
-Children that have feeding issues accept less than 20 types of by 12 months old, avoid foods in a specific food group or texture, and swallow with minimal chewing/swallow food pieces whole.
+Children that have feeding issues accept less than 20 types of food by 12 months old, avoid foods in a specific food group or texture, and swallow with minimal chewingor swallow food pieces whole.
 Pocketing food and holding food in mouth are also indicators that child is having difficulty with age appropriate eating skills.

 Orofacial Myofunctional Disorder (OMD)/ Tongue Thrust:

 Orofacial Myology is the study and treatment of the muscles as they relate to speech, dentition, eating/chewing, swallowing, sleep and overall mental and physical health.
-Oral motor exercises are used to improve resting tongue posture, change to mature swallow pattern for eating and drinking, and retrain tongue, jaw lips for correct placement for speech sounds.
+Oral motor exercises are used to improve resting tongue posture, change to mature swallow pattern for eating and drinking, and retrain tongue, jaw, and lips for correct placement for speech sounds.

 Social/Pragmatic Language Disorders: